netlify/cli/docs/netlify-dev.md

 [dev]
   framework = "#custom"
-  command = "yarn start" # Command to start your dev server port = 8888 # Port that the dev server will be accessible on publish = "dist" # If you use a _redirect file, provide the path to your static content folder
+  command = "yarn start" # Command to start your dev server port = 8888 # The port that the netlify dev will be accessible on publish = "dist" # If you use a _redirect file, provide the path to your static content folder
 ```